sonertari/PFRE/README.md

 	# cd /var/www/htdocs/pfre/Controller/
 	# chmod u+x ctlr.php

-And create the folders for configuration files:
+And create the folder for configuration files:

 	# mkdir /etc/pfre/

-#### Configure Web Server
+#### Configure web server

 Configure PFRE in httpd.conf.
 Note that we should disable chroot by chrooting to /.
 Your configuration might look like the following:

-	# OpenBSD/httpd configuration for PFRE

 	chroot "/"
 	#prefork 3